 Annual Ministry Report

-To find out more about the past year of program development, growth and investment in young people view our Annual Ministry Report for 2018-19.
+To find out more about this past year of ministry at IAWAH please view the 2020- 2021 Annual Ministry Report.

 IAWAH seeks to develop safe practices that anticipate and respond to needs of those it serves and maintains membership with the following organizations: